niplav/site/reviews.md

 - My experience
 	- Big emotional processes/processing steps (two IIRC)
 		- Changed attachment style away from avoidant
-	- Crossed the A&P (lots of very strong absorption with much focus, followed by a very bright yellow-white & *loud* sensation with lots of energy rising up in the body, accumulating below the top of the skull)
+	- Likely crossed the A&P (lots of very strong absorption with much focus, followed by a very bright yellow-white & *loud* sensation with lots of energy rising up in the body, accumulating below the top of the skull)
 	- Saw tanha, I think?
 		- Like not *saw* saw, I didn't have a path moment, but there was something very clearly fast/grabby/suffering-inducing that my mind was involved in when it was *doing* stuff.
+		- It's kind of disgusting, feels almost insectoid/parasitic.
+Much ew.
-	- If there were dukkha-ñanas they were really mild
+	- If there were dukkha-ñanas they were quite mild
 - Mice in the attic that one can hear in the meditation hall, it's kinda cute
 - Now stomach aches and churns while meditating
 	- Maybe just more awareness of sensations from the stomach